tunsimp/MineSweeper/README.md

 ## Usage

-Once the game is running, you can select the difficulty level from the settings menu and start playing by clicking on the tiles.
+Once the game is running,the default level is easy.
+You can select the difficulty level from the settings menu and start playing by clicking on the tiles.
 Use the undo button if you make a mistake and want to revert your last move.

 ## Conclusion